pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

 - **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?**
   Yes, but keep in mind this is all video game data.
   Out of an abundance of caution, we list these elements of the dataset that may be inappropriate for younger audiences below.
-  CS2 has a rating by the [ESRB] of [Mature][esrb ratings] for Blood and Intense Violence.
+  CS2 has a rating by the [ESRB] of [Mature][esrb ratings] for [Blood and Intense Violence][esrb cs2].
   CS2 is basically a SWAT team simulator.
   The game includes realistic weapons, bombs, hostages, terrorists, killing, death, and grenades.
-  Player names and chat messages are overwritten before publication rather than dropped, so the channels carrying them are present and their rows are intact.
-  `player_name.name_new`, `player_name.name_old`, `player_personal.name`,
-  `player_personal.clan_tag` and `player_chat.text` each hold the literal string `redacted` in every row. `player_chat` therefore tells you that somebody typed in a given round, and nothing about what they typed.
-  There is no voice chat data anywhere in the dataset.
+  There are no player names, text chat, or voice chat data in the dataset.
   It is possible to draw offensive pictures by shooting a wall and if visualized, this may be considered offensive.